uber-go/fx/auth/README.md

 }
 ```

-### Impleemt custom auth APIs with `auth.Client` by delegating calls to your service's client.
+### Implement custom auth APIs with `auth.Client` by delegating calls to your service's client.

 ### Register custom implementation construct with `fx`,
 The last step is to integrate the user auth client with the framework.
 This can be done by implementing init